SAN DIEGO VIOLENT CRIMES ATTORNEY

 - Endangerment of health or safety

-- Arson: California Penal Code 451 and 452 describes arson as a willful, malicious, or reckless act of setting fire to any building, forest land, or property that is not one’s own property.
+California Penal Code 451 and 452 describes arson as a willful, malicious, or reckless act of setting fire to any building, forest land, or property that is not one’s own property.

-- Elder Abuse: Elder abuse broadly described includes the unjustifiable infliction of physical or mental suffering upon an elder person according to California Penal Code 368.
+Elder abuse broadly described includes the unjustifiable infliction of physical or mental suffering upon an elder person according to California Penal Code 368.

 "Eric is very good at being your voice in the field of law.
 If you need some that is responsible, when it come to taking care of your legal needs.
 This lawyer has gone the extra mile for me and so has the great people he works with.
 I thank you."